Pearson Acres Park

 Grand Park - Phase I

 Located generally along and west of the Dallas North Tollway (DNT), east of Legacy Parkway and north of Stonebrook Parkway, this 275 acre regional park is the first of its kind in Frisco.
-Initial master planning for the park began in 2006.
 Planning for Phase I development is underway.

 The Grove at Frisco Commons (Active Adult Center)

 The Grove Master Plan

 Formerly referred to as a senior center, The Grove at Frisco Commons will be our new active adult center, a nearly 30,000 sq. ft. facility catering to residents who are 50+.
 Phase I amenities include fitness, crafting and game rooms; a ballroom and a kitchen.
 Outside amenities will feature walking trails and an outdoor pavilion.
 Construction began in 2018.

 A joint venture between the City of Frisco and the U.S. Army Corps of Engineers, the Wetlands Restoration Project is dedicated to rehabilitating the flood plains south of the Lone Star Ranch subdivision.
 Improvements include planting of native grasses, plants and trees as well as reconstruction of areas to create better water flow.
 This is the largest wetland restoration project the Corps of Engineers has undertaken.
 Once complete, this area will give residents the opportunity to enjoy the land in its natural state while cleaning up a neglected area of floodplain.

 Hike and Bike Trails

 Frisco has more than 47 miles of hike and bike trails developed throughout the city.
 The vision of Frisco's trail system is outlined in the Hike and Bike Master Plan..